Visual Foresight Trees for Object Retrieval from Clutter with Nonprehensile Rearrangement

 When objects are tightly packed, the robot needs to carefully select an appropriate sequence of pushes that create a sufficient volume of empty space around the target object before attempting to grasp it.
 In this work, we are interested in challenging scenarios where multiple push actions may be necessary to de-clutter the surroundings of the target, and where the location, direction, and duration of each push action should be carefully optimized to minimize the total number of actions.
 Collisions among multiple objects often occur while pushing a single object, further complicating the matter.
 To address the challenge, we propose a solution that uses a neural network to forecast the outcome of a sequence of push actions in the future, and estimates the probability of succeeding in grasping the target object in the resulting scene.
 The optimal push sequence is selected based on the forecasts.

 A high-level description of the proposed solution pipeline is depicted in Fig.~\ref{fig:pipeline}.
-At the start of a planning iteration, an RGB-D image of the scene is taken, and Mask R-CNN~\cite{He_2017_ICCV} is used to classify the objects as {\it unknown clutter} or {\it target object}.
+At the start of a planning iteration, an RGB-D image of the scene is taken, and the objects are detected and classified as {\it unknown clutter} or {\it target object}.
 With the target object located, a second network called Grasp Network (\gn) predicts the probability of grasping the target. \gn is a Deep Q-Network (\dqn) \cite{mnih2015human} adopted from prior works~\cite{zeng2018learning, huang2020dipn} for \orc.